Mickey254-ja/hacker-challenges/ReadMe.md

-Question One
+# Question One
+ ## BDD
-BDD - Identify the object type
+ - Identify the object type

-PSEUDO CODE:
+### PSEUDO CODE:

 START

-Check if the object: (using a case structure)
+1.Check if the object: (using a case structure)
-  1.If Hacker => "It's a Hacker!"
+  - If Hacker => "It's a Hacker!"
-  2.If Submission => "It's a Submission!"
+  - If Submission => "It's a Submission!"
-  3.If TestCase => "It's a TestCase!"
+  - If TestCase => "It's a TestCase!"
-  4.If Contest => "It's a Contest!"
+  - If Contest => "It's a Contest!"
-  5.If anything else => "It's an unknown model
+  - If anything else => "It's an unknown model
 END